What is the MT4 Strategy Tester?

 Now go to the “input” tab.
 Here we are interested by the “Start, Step and Stop” columns.
 For this demonstration, I will test some different Take Profit levels in combination with some different Stop Loss levels and the Inverse Strategy function.
 I check the box next to the Take Profit an Stop Loss Variable and set the Start = 20, Step = 15, Stop = 95 (see the picture below) and the Inverse Strategy function to Start=false, Stop=true.
 Press OK and Start your Optimized backtest.
 Metatrader Strategy Tester will now test your EA’s profit several times with the combination of all these different settings.
 The Take Profit and the Stop Lose have 6 setting (20, 35, 50, 65, 80 ,95) and the Inverse Strategy has 2 (false and true).
 This makes a total of 72 passes (6x6x2).

 After the calculation is finished (it took me about 7 minutes) you will be able to go to two new tabs called “Optimization Results” and “Optimization Graph”.
 There are the results of all Passes.
 On the Optimization Result (on the picture sorted by the most Profit factor) you will see all 72 passes with their Profit, Total trades, Profit factor and so on.
 You can see that the pass 69 made the best Profit Factor.
 It made 1.36.
 This is not overwhelming good but we optimized only 3 functions.
-Click with the left mouse button on the best result and choose “Set Input Parameters”.
+Click with the right mouse button on the best result and choose “Set Input Parameters”.
+If your tester jams, look in the journal tab for clues.
+It may be because you have tried to optimize too many parameters in the one pass.

 On the “Optimization Graph” you see all the pass below and the optimized parameter (profit factor in this example) on the right side.